-If you are competing in an event that qualifies you as a national level athlete, you should have a TUE in place for one week prior to the event start date and it should last for the duration of the event.
+If you are competing in an event that qualifies you as potentially needing a TUE in advance, you should have a TUE in place for one week prior to the event start date and it should last for the duration of the event.

 If you're in a national team and you need to take a prohibited medication, then you should apply for a TUE as soon as you are selected.
 The TUE should remain in place for the duration of the competition (ie until the final play-offs etc).
-If you lose your place in the team due to injury or performance, you still qualify as a national level athlete for this period and you must have a TUE in place as you could still be drug tested during this time.
+If you lose your place in the team due to injury or performance, you must have a TUE in place as you could still be drug tested during this time.

 International athletes should check with their International Federations for more details on when to apply for TUEs.